Is Stephen Strasburg worth $175 million?

 Obviously, if the Nats had their druthers, "pitch as long as you can" would mean pitching seven innings.
 Not just on Wednesday against the Cubs, but each and every time out during the regular season -- without missing a start -- plus for as long as the Nationals are alive in the playoffs.

-So far in his injury-plagued career, that's only happened once.
+So far in his injury-plagued career, that has happened only once.
 The year was 2014, the only season since he debuted in 2010 that Strasburg made every one of his starts (34 to be exact).
-It's also the only time he's ever appeared in a postseason game, as he missed both the 2012 and 2016 playoffs.
+It's also the only time he has appeared in a postseason game, as he missed both the 2012 and 2016 playoffs.

 If things continue the way they're headed, and if Strasburg can stay healthy, he'll have another crack at the postseason this fall.
 After all, with the Nationals hovering around a double-digit lead in the NL East for the better part of the last month, another playoff berth seems almost a certainty.

 If and when that happens, Strasburg wants to be there as badly as anyone.
 It's the reason he completely revamped his delivery this year, pitching exclusively out of the stretch for the first time in his career in an effort to keep things simple, which he believes will make it easier to repeat his delivery and help him not break down.
-From where Strasburg sits, Wednesday's back spasms notwithstanding, it's been a success so far.
+From where Strasburg sits, Wednesday's back spasms notwithstanding, it has been a success so far.

-"My arm feels really good," said Washington's $175 million man.
+"My arm feels really good," Strasburg said.
 "I feel like, for the most part, I've been able to repeat the mechanics a little bit better.
 I'm not trying to look too far down the road either.
 Just take it one start at a time and really monitor what I'm doing in between, and do everything I can to be there in the end."